peytoncordero/DRI25/html-css.md

     - "[Introduction Promises and Perils of Digital History](http://chnm.gmu.edu/digitalhistory/introduction/)"
     - "[Digital History: A Guide To Gathering, Preserving, and Presenting the Past on the Web](http://chnm.gmu.edu/digitalhistory/) by Daniel J. Cohen and Roy Rosenzweig provides clear introduction to what a life-cycle of web-based digital humanities project might look like.
 The book covers a variety of aspects of a website project from initial planning, to website design, and even cultivating an audience.
 Participants are welcome to read as much of this free online book as suits them.
 I highly recommend reading the [introduction](http://chnm.gmu.edu/digitalhistory/introduction/) which helpfully explains the affordances and difficulties of web-based digital projects."
     - "[Taking a Glance at the History of HTML5](https://www.researchgate.net/publication/318259638_Taking_a_Glance_at_the_History_of_HTML5/references) by Raúl Tabarés Gutiérrez contextualizes the historical development and evolution of HTML within the context of the platform economy and Web 2.0.
 Gutiérrez argues that the arrival of HTML5 signaled a new moment in web standards, with social, political, and economic consequences we will see play out.
 A revised version of this conference paper can also be accessed through your institional library [here](https://doi.org/10.1016/j.techsoc.2021.101529)."
+    - "[Historiographies of Hypertext](https://dl.acm.org/doi/abs/10.1145/3603163.3609038) by Simon Rowberry takes a critical examination of historical narratives about the origins of hypertext, arguing that scholars should pay more attention to user communities and situate hypertext histories in broader, more comparative contexts."

 podcasts:
     - "[Command Line Heroes: A Language For The Web](https://www.redhat.com/en/command-line-heroes/season-7/html) A fascinating and accessible discussion on the origins of HTML and some of the technological basis required to make it happen."